-Favorable pricing in LTL and full-truckload shipping is likely to persist, given tightening industry capacity and rational rate-setting among most carriers.
+Favorable pricing in both LTL and full-truckload shipping is likely to persist, given tightening industry capacity and rational rate-setting among most carriers.

-Con-way's full-truckload can leverage the LTL segment's broad network infrastructure (including fueling stations and maintenance shops), an unusual advantage for a truckload carrier.
+Con-way's full-truckload unit can leverage the LTL segment's broad network infrastructure (including fueling stations and maintenance shops), an unusual advantage for a truckload carrier.
 Read more

-Con-way's LTL segment competes with industry heavyweights FedEx and UPS.
+Con-way's core LTL division competes with industry heavyweights FedEx and UPS.
 Both competitors have substantially increased their presence in LTL shipping during the past decade.

 Con-way's trucking operations are capital-intensive, and its vast network of LTL service centers creates a sizable fixed-cost base that amplifies cyclicality.

 The intensifying truck driver shortage is placing upward pressure on wages and recruiting costs.
 Read more

 Con-way's senior management team enjoys solid career experience in the trucking industry, and we think management has made progress in terms of optimizing the company's operating efficiency and profitability.
 Chief executive Doug Stotlar has been at Read more

 Con-way is one of the largest less-than-truckload carriers in the United States, with roughly 300 service centers and 9,500 tractors in its LTL segment, Con-way Freight.
 Read more

 Friday Five: 2016 Looks More Likely for Rate Hike Watch more